Home

 Source: Statistics Iceland

-If you look at the statistics. the activity rate is unusually high among the population of Iceland aged 25 to 54, 96% for men and 86% for women.
-According to the Directorate of Labour, foreign nationals account for 9% of the total labour force in Iceland in 2006, or around 17,000.
-This is unusually high, even for the Nordic countries.
-However, without those workers, the inflation would have been 1-1.5% higher than it actually is, or more than 8%.
+If you look at the statistics. the activity rate is unusually high among the population of Iceland aged25 to 54, 96% for men and 86% for women.
+According to the Directorate of Labour, foreign nationals account for9% of the total labour force in Iceland in 2006, or around 17,000.
+This is unusually high, even for the Nordiccountries.
+However, without those workers, the inflation would have been 1-1.5% higher than it actually is, ormore than 8%.
 That would have been tough!
 (Kaupthing Jan.
 2007).
+Nevertheless, there were 17.000 foreigners working in Iceland 2006 which is almost the same figure as that of unemployed now, or 18.000.

 Labour force by gender and nationality 2005,%